-During the quarter ended September 30, 2004, Infosys issued bonus shares at the ratio of three equity shares for each equity share in India and a stock dividend of two ADSs each for each ADS in USA.
-Consequently, the share capital of the company stands increased by Rs.
+During the nine months ended 31, 2004, Infosys issued bonus shares at the ratio of three equity shares for each equity share in India and a stock dividend of two ADSs for each ADS in the USA.
+The ratio of shares to ADS was also changed from 1:2 to 1:1.
+Accordingly, the share capital of the company stands increased by Rs.
 100.30.
 The bonus shares were issued by capitalization of general reserves.

-Deposits with financial institutions and body corporate include an amount of Rs.
-35 deposited with Life Insurance Corporation of India to settle employee benefit obligation as and when they arise during the normal course of business.
+Deposits with financial institutions and body corporate as at December 31, 2004 include an amount of Rs.
+49.00 deposited with Life Insurance Corporation of India to settle employee benefit/ leave obligations as and when they arise during the normal course of business.
 This amount is considered as restricted cash and is hence not considered Cash and cash equivalents.